mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

-Wishing to retain the old ways is admirable to most but as it is done to spite technological advancement Alder Trimmel is quickly falling out of favour with the other heads of houses, specifically Mikra Laynora.
+Wishing to retain the old ways is admirable to most but as it is done to spite technological advancement Alder Trimmel is quickly falling out of favor with the other heads of houses, specifically Mikra Laynora.
 His deviation from Oshnare is a point of contention to Frell Senar, chosen to lead her house specifically for her commitment to religion.
 Travellers will be unlikely to meet a member of the oligarchy outside of